deansher/codrag/README.md

 6. **Admin UI**
    - Cora provides a lightweight, browser-based admin interface for overseeing repos, usage, and configuration.
    - However, the primary usage is via the programmatic RAG endpoint.

 ---

+## Security & Potential Future Directions

+Cora’s initial security model supports:

+- **Token or Credential-Based Access**: A single access token or set of credentials that grants permission for queries or reindex operations.
+- **Repo-Level Authorization**: Configure which users or tokens can access which repos.

+Future: we expect to support organizations with more complex security requirements, including:

+1. **User Accounts & Authentication**
+   - Map tokens to unique user accounts.
+   - Integrate with OAuth or SSO (e.g. GitHub, Google).
+   - Session-based tokens or short-lifespan tokens.

+2. **Fine-Grained Authorization**
+   - Per-repo roles (reader, contributor, admin).
+   - Directory or file-level rules.

+3. **Auditing & Logging**
+   - Query logs tracking who asked what, when.
+   - Access traces to see which files or chunks were retrieved.

+4. **Secure Access Enforcement**
+   - TLS/SSL in front of Cora.
+   - Deploy behind a VPN or private subnetwork.

+5. **Multi-Tenant Caching**
+   - Shared repo caches for teams.
+   - Separate caching for private, per-user repos.

+---